 The Configure SQL Server menu is used after you install the software for the first time, or later if you need to move your textbase files to a different SQL instance.

 Use this command:

 • Setup Wizard.
-Use this command to start a series of dialogs that take you through the necessary steps to connect to a new or different SQL instance.
+Start a series of dialogs that take you through the necessary steps to connect to a new or different SQL instance.
 This command performs both functions described in the next two bullets.
-For more information, see "Using the Setup Wizard" on page 7.
+For more information, see "Using the Setup Wizard" on page 5.